Darmstadt Süd station: Architecture

 The new station was designed in neoclassical and traditional styles by the architect of the Mainz railway division (Eisenbahndirektion), Friedrich Mettegang.
 The cubic building has a rendered facade and windows with horizontal bars and shutters.
 A balcony standing on five square pillars points to the street front.
 The upper building is topped by a hip roof, and on the east side it has a "bat" dormer (Fledermausgaube) with a central round clock.
 The dormer windows have wood paneling, decorated by tapes and diamond motifs and turned round columns.

 Rail services

-The station is served by Regionalbahn service RB 66: Heidelberg–Weinheim–Bensheim–Darmstadt Hbf–Frankfurt.
+The station is served by Regionalbahn services RB 67 and RB 68, which run through the station as coupled sets and are coupled/uncoupled at Neu-Edingen/Friedrichsfeld.
 Since the timetable change of 2011/2012 on 11 December 2011, the station has been served by the Regionalbahn RB 66 (the Pfungstadtbahn) from Darmstadt to Pfungstadt.
-This runs in the peak hour, after stopping at Darmstadt Hauptbahnhof, continuing to Groß-Umstadt Wiebelsbach /Erbach as RB 81 or RE 81.
+This runs in the peak hour, after stopping at Darmstadt Hauptbahnhof, continuing to Groß-Umstadt Wiebelsbach /Erbach as RB 81 or RE 80.
+Trains runs as follows (as of 2025):

 The South station also has a stop on bus route H (between Darmstadt Anne-Frank-Straße and Darmstadt Alfred-Messel-Weg or Kranichstein Kesselhutweg) operated by HEAG mobilo, Darmstadt's municipal transport company.